Abraham-Rizky/LDSHymns/README.md

       }
     )

-This is a JSBin example that leverages RawGit: http://output.jsbin.com/xopode
+There is a Glitch example that leverages statically.io: https://lds-hymns-lookup.glitch.me/